UPDATE August 12th, 2014: Blue was adopted!

 Now Blue's future is looking brighter.
 When this author reached out to the Department of Animal Care and Control of Los Angeles County and the Baldwin Park Animal Care Center, they responded right away.

 Claerbout thanked this author for bringing the lab to her attention and promises change, "I am looking into why Blue was placed there and having him moved to the public kennels if possible.
 We are setting up a new process where the animals in any kennel areas that are closed to the public will have a copy of the kennel cards including their photograph posted in a public area.
 Baldwin Park is a very old facility not designed for the adoption programs we have today.
-We will continue to improve how animals are housed to safe guard both the animals and the public."
+We will continue to improve how animals are housed to safe guard both the animals and the public," said Claerbout.

 Adopting, rescuing or fostering Blue

-Claerbout says the clock is ticking on Blue's time at the facility, but he has at least until August 6th before he is euthanized because no one adopted, rescued or offered to foster him.
+Claerbout said the clock is ticking on Blue's time at the facility, but he has at least until August 6th before he is euthanized because no one adopted, rescued or offered to foster him.
 She also mentioned that time could be extended if there is interest in him and there's room in the kennel.

 Here is a link to a video of Blue, volunteers say the dog weighs about 100 pounds.
 His Facebook post states: "Blue is a massive three year old black with white markings neutered male Labrador Retriever mix who on July 10th was discarded at the Baldwin Park Shelter and currently is being kenneled in a building where he cannot be seen by the general public which means he most likely will be euthanized if the shelter doesn’t change its policies or if he doesn’t get moved into a different kennel.
 Overweight at one hundred and two pounds, Blue trundles along well on leash and shows signs of being housebroken.
 He has a medium energy level and we think he will enjoy the company of children.
 Blue is a loving and devoted indoor pet for an active family living in a private home."
 His pet ID# is: A4584803.